kofi1995/laravel-sagepay/README.md

 # Laravel 5.x Integration with SagePay

 To my knowledge, Laravel lacks any SagePay Integration package.
 This was why I decided to write this package.
-The package integrates with the SagePay forms although I believe it can be integrated with the server too since the class has fields for all those variables.
-I will look into that
+The package integrates with the SagePay forms.

 This Package is based on <a href="https://github.com/tolzhabayev/sagepayForm-php" target="_blank">tolzhabayev's</a> SagePay library.
 Credits goes to him for the development of such an awesome library for SagePay.